1. I would like to use an image or other content from the Quilt Index. Do I need to have permission to do so?

 9. Can an individual enter records on their quilts directly into the Index?

-The Quilt Index team is currently developing a mechanism for individuals to be able to do just that.
+and start adding.
 In 2009, with funding support from IMLS and the Salser Family Foundation, we collaborated with a small team of researchers on a Signature Quilt Project to pilot test public submission of quilt data to the Quilt Index.
-A grant in 2015 from the Robert and Ardis James Foundation is enabling us to move forward on building the structure for public submission.
+A grant in 2015 from the Robert and Ardis James Foundation is enabled us to move forward on building the structure for public submission.

 10. How can I visit the quilts found in the Quilt Index?

 The Quilt Index is a virtual repository, not a physical collections holding entity.
 The quilts found in the Quilt Index remain in public and private collections.
 You will need to contact the contributing institution/collection that submitted the quilt data for information about visiting their collection or locating particular quilts.

 11. I would like to suggest a change to a Quilt Index record.
 How can I do this?

 Management and control of records in the Quilt Index is retained by the contributor (documentation project, museum, etc.) who submitted the quilt record.
 If you would like to suggest a change to a record you can contact the contributing collection or you can send your request to the Quilt Index (email@example.com